Deploy your language models to production using ONNX runtime and the Triton inference server

 ]

 In this file, we specify that our backend is a Python backend.
 It will take an input named text, with dimension -1.
-The dimension -1 which means dynamic, returns the inputs_ids, and the attention_mask and will run on a CPU.
+The dimension -1 which means dynamic or it can be of any size.
+It returns the inputs_ids, and the attention_mask and will run on a CPU.

-The second component of our model is the embedding model itself, we will it should have the following layout:
+The second component of our model is the embedding model itself, it has the following layout:

 embedding_model_path